 Note: The value name contains spaces and capital letters; you must include these as well.

-Change of default in Outlook 2013
+Change of default in Outlook 2013 and later

 This can be particular troublesome for signatures which include images, especially when they are being generated by a script in corporate environments.